mauriciomani/NFL-running-backs-height/README-en.md

 Normality in our distribution has to be rejected.
 So much Lilliefors as Kolmogorov-Smirnov test are based on the most extreme distance between cummulative distribution seen and hypothetical normal cummulative distribution.
 Moreover, the two test we have made have an extremely low p-values.
-And normality can be crearly seen in a boxplot thanks to boxes dispersion.
+And normality can be clearly seen in a boxplot thanks to boxes dispersion.
 Extreme values are shown as well and are called: outliers.
 We will use 2017 season running backs with more than 800 yards.

 <br/>